In this episode, I talk with Chris Manual, a senior lead instructor with The Princeton Review, where he has been teaching for 11 years.

-Even if you’re taking Kaplan or other MCAT prep course, this session is still worth listening to as Chris shares with us some key things you need to know about taking the MCAT, the right mindset in taking it, some possible options they offer, ways to prepare for the MCAT, the biggest mistakes student make in preparing for the MCAT and some more tips to help you prepare well for the MCAT.
+Even if you’re taking an MCAT course from Next Step or Kaplan, this session is still worth listening to.
+Chris shares with us some key things you need to know about taking the MCAT, the right mindset in preparing for the MCAT, and the biggest mistakes student make in their MCAT prep.

-The normal in-person classroom setting:
+The normal in-person classroom setting for MCAT classes:

-Having individual teachers per subject
+- Having individual teachers per subject

-Getting interaction from other students
+- Getting interaction with other students

-ICC (In Class Companion) going over MCAT topics covered in class
+- ICC (In Class Companion) going over MCAT topics covered in class

-42 classes to 2 1/2 hours each
+- 42 classes about 2 and 1/2 hours each

-Chris’ experience in taking the MCAT:
+Chris’ experience taking the MCAT:

-Taking the MCAT during the “paper and pencil” days
+- Taking the MCAT during the “paper and pencil” days

-Not understanding physics very well but having really good test-taking skills
+- Not understanding physics very well but having really good test-taking skills

 What the MCAT tests you for:

-How Princeton Review pick their teachers:
+How Princeton Review picks teachers for their MCAT classes:

-Subject-specific content test
+- Subject-specific content test

 - 20-hour training (presenting live classroom material)

-Interactive methodology using the Socratic method
+- Interactive methodology using the Socratic method

-Princeton Review’s different class options:
+Princeton Review’s different MCAT class options:

-Online – MCAT Live Online (webinar-type) with office hours
+- MCAT Live Online (webinar-type) with office hours

-Summer Immersion Program (San Diego and Austin classes)
+- Summer Immersion Program

 The biggest mistakes students make in their MCAT prep:

-Underestimating the psychology of test-taking
+- Underestimating the psychology of test-taking

-Memorizing everything and not understanding
+- Memorizing everything and not understanding concepts

 - Not referencing the passages